 Can dogs eat cottage cheese?

 Yes.
 Plain cottage cheese is low-lactose and well-tolerated by most dogs.
-Often used as a graham cracker aid.
+Often used as a digestive aid.

 The full picture